mkaflowski/HouseAds/README.md

 <br/>Currently includes a Dialog & Interstitial Ad fetched from a json stored on a site/server.

-Primary Goal:
-<br/>To keep it Simple & including Ads support like AdMob's Ad (Native, Interstitial)
-<br/>No!, No Banners!

 ## Gradle
 Add JitPack in your root build.gradle at the end of repositories:
 ```